southnx/southnx.github.io/_pages/about.md

 ## News

+- June 2026: One paper is accepted to ECCV 2026.
 - April 2026: One paper is accepted to ICML 2026.
 - November 2025: One paper on visual reasoning is accepted to WACV 2026.
 - July 2025: One paper is accepted to ICCV 2025.